 - What do you think is the president’s greatest responsibility?
 Why?

-- Why is it significant that Hillary Clinton would be the first female president?
+- Why is it significant that Kamala Harris is the first female vice president?
 Should this matter to voters?
 Why or why not?

 - Who was the greatest president in U.S. history?
 Why?